Vision and priorities

 GDI supports The University of Manchester’s three strategic goals of promoting world-leading research; providing superb higher education to students from all backgrounds; and being a socially responsible University that is a force for good nationally and internationally.

-The GDI will have a three-pronged approach to delivering our vision:
+The GDI has a three-pronged approach to delivering our vision:

 - Producing and co-producing research that extends knowledge frontiers.